iam-rahul-sah/cpp_tuts/10_a_compound_types_enum_and_struct.md

 ## Introduction to user-defined types.
-Fundamental types are defined as the part of core C++ language and thus they are available for immediate use.
-Like int, double we need not to import anything this is also true for the compound types that are simple extension of fundamental types like arrays, pointers, references, functions.
+Fundamental types are defined as the part of core C++ language and thus they are available for immediate use(like int, double), we need not to import anything.
+This is also true for the compound types that are simple extension of fundamental types like arrays, pointers, references, functions.

 But what happens when we need a type that is not provided by C++ or not understood by C++ by default(like fraction).
 C++ provides a way to define our own types.
 These types are called user-defined types(or better know as programmer-defined types).
 C++ has two categories of compound types that allows for this:
 1. Enumerated types(including scoped and unscoped enums)
 2. Class types(including structs and unions)

-**Defining programme-defined types in C++**
+**Defining program-defined types in C++**
 Just like type aliases program defined types must also be defined before they can be used.
 The definition for a program defined types is called a **type definition**.

 ```cpp